demirantay/books/philosophy/making-money.md

 # 4 Ways to Make Money

-> Since the dawn of men, weather you are a male or female these are the only way to get rich.
+> Since the dawn of men, weather you are a male or female these are the only way to get rich or have a nice things (Even relationships).

 - 1 - Inheritence
 - 2 - Steal